jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/index.md

 '
-    content: '<p  style="font-weight:400">Thanks to their color, texture and transparency Porcelain or Sapphire Crystals Aesthetic Brackets mimetize with dental enamel and are particularly suitable for those persons, who due to their work or social activity, want a very low profile treatment but of proven clinical quality.</p>
+    content: '<p  style="font-weight:400">Thanks to their color, texture and transparency Porcelain or Sapphire Crystals Aesthetic Brackets mimetize with dental enamel and are particularly suitable for those persons who, due to their work or social activity; want a very low profile treatment but of proven clinical quality.</p>

 '
     image: "/img/sections-orthodontics-asthetic-braces.jpg"